 North Albany Floodplain Study Overview

 In early 2010 the City retained Pacific Water Resources (now AMEC Earth and Environmental) to model the floodplain of the Willamette River in North Albany.
 The study was initiated because the current Federal Emergency Management Agency (FEMA) floodplain maps for North Albany appeared to be inaccurate.
 The most significant inaccuracy was an unmapped floodway, which was identified through review of past development proposals that were either ultimately denied or have since expired.
 In order to adequately review future development proposals the City believed it was important to have a more accurate understanding of floodplain characteristics throughout North Albany.
-In addition, by having this study completed in advance of development proposals the development community will know what challenges might exist on an existing parcel prior to investing in predevelopment activities.
+In addition, by having this study completed in advance of future development proposals the development community will know what challenges might exist on an existing parcel prior to investing in predevelopment activities.

 AMEC concluded their study in July 2011.
 The study verified that there was a significant unmapped floodway through North Albany.
 This floodway is essentially an overflow channel from the Willamette River.
-It is estimated that during a 100-year flood event approximately 5,600 cubic feet per second (cfs) of water flows through this floodway at a maximum speed in excess of five feet per second.
+It is estimated that during a 100-year flood event that approximately 5,600 cubic feet per second (cfs) of water flows through this floodway at a maximum speed in excess of five feet per second.
 To put that amount of water in perspective, it is typically what flows in the Willamette River itself in September.
 At five feet per second, water with very little depth can apply enough force to push a car off of the road.

 In addition to this general overview, this website contains: